Self-Supervised Learning for Glass Composition Screening: Conclusion

 \section{Conclusion}

-In this study, we developed a self-supervised learning framework specifically designed to screen multicomponent glass compositions within predefined glass transition temperature (Tg) intervals.
-We formalized the composition screening task as a classification problem, proposed data augmentation strategies tailored for material screening, and designed a feature extraction backbone model architecture named \textit{DeepGlassNet} for multicomponent systems.
-This architecture was then integrated into the self-supervised learning framework to optimize the classification metric AUC.
-Evaluation results on the validation set demonstrate that our method consistently outperforms traditional models, including K-Nearest Neighbors (KNN), Random Forest (RF), Support Vector Machine (SVM), Decision Trees (DT), and Multi-Layer Perceptron (MLP), across various Tg temperature intervals.
-Additionally, we successfully identified samples with Tg values within the ranges of 300–400°C, 400–500°C, and 500–600°C from a test set comprising 389,000 unseen potential composition combinations.
+In this study, we developed a self-supervised learning framework specifically designed to screen multicomponent glass compositions within predefined glass transition temperature (T$_g$) intervals.
+Our key contributions are fourfold: (a) Reformulating the Compositional Screening Task: We reformulate the compositional screening task as a classification problem, aiming to predict whether the T$_g$ of a specific composition falls within a predefined range; (b) Design of a Self-Supervised Learning Framework: We develop a self-supervised learning framework that optimizes the Area Under the Curve (AUC), with the potential for extension to other composition screening tasks; (c) Design of Data Augmentation Method: We design a data augmentation method grounded in asymptotic theory, aiming to increase the number of training samples and enhance the model's robustness against noise; (d) Development of \textit{DeepGlassNet}: We design \textit{DeepGlassNet}, a backbone encoder that captures the complex influences of compositional interactions on glass properties by encoding higher-order features among different components.
+Evaluation results on the validation set demonstrate that our method consistently outperforms traditional models, including K-Nearest Neighbors (KNN), Random Forest (RF), Support Vector Machine (SVM), Decision Trees (DT), and Multi-Layer Perceptron (MLP), across various T$_g$ temperature intervals.
+Additionally, we successfully identified samples with T$_g$ values within the ranges of 300–400°C, 400–500°C, and 500–600°C from a test set comprising 39k unseen potential composition combinations.
 Our framework is easily extendable to other multicomponent material screenings, providing an advanced methodology for the efficient design of multicomponent glasses and establishing a solid foundation for the application of self-supervised learning in various material discovery tasks.

 \normalem